Uniview

 For advanced use cases, create a runtime with custom transport:

-import { createPluginRuntime } from "@uniview/runtime";
+import { createPluginRuntime } from "@uniview/react-runtime";

 import type { PluginToHostAPI } from "@uniview/protocol";